 The single row ball bearing used starting in 2000 through 2005 was replaced with a larger bearing in 2006 with double the load capacity, restoring the original load capacity the dual row bearing first used in the M96 engine.
 Insufficient load capacity leading to wear and fatigue is the primary problem with the single row bearing used in 2000 through 2005, not lubrication!
 It is for this same reason that the class action lawsuit settlement regarding the IMS only covers vehicles with the single row bearing as found in 2000 through 2005 model year vehicles!

-The IMS Solution and Single Row Pro IMS Retrofit, and RND RS Roller IMS Retrofit all provide increased load capacity over the conventional single row bearing, but the IMS Solution eliminates the problematic ball bearing by using a simple plain bearing that is pressure fed oil.
+The IMS Solution, Classic Dual Row IMS Retrofit, Single Row Pro IMS Retrofit, and RND RS Roller IMS Retrofit all provide increased load capacity over the conventional single row bearing, but the IMS Solution eliminates the problematic ball bearing by using a simple plain bearing that is pressure fed oil.
 Orifice size as well as oil source for lubrication of the IMS Solution has been engineered to ensure optimal operation while not causing side-effects from pressure losses (leading to lifter and variocam problems), oil foaming, and crankcase windage that flood oil feeding a ball bearing causes or possible engine failure caused by modifying the intermediate shaft and oil pump drive to feed oil to the IMS bearing through the IMS shaft’s hollow tube.